-Pardon power is common around the world.
-Few leaders use it like Trump has.
+Most world leaders have pardon power.
+Few use it like Trump has.

 “The King of Thailand, for instance, pardons half or a third of the prison population every year on his birthday,” Novak said.
 “This is because of overcrowding and because Thailand doesn’t have a Western-style parole system.”

-Regular mass pardons of sometimes hundreds of prisoners at a time have occurred in Morocco, Romania, Vietnam, Zambia and Zimbabw.
+Regular mass pardons of sometimes hundreds of prisoners at a time have occurred in Morocco, Romania, Vietnam, Zambia and Zimbabe.

 In Romania, thousands of demonstrators took to the streets in January 2017 to protest a plan to pardon thousands of prisoners.
 The demonstrators said the pardons would free people close to the government convicted of corruption.